dgageot/repet/documentation/workbook-en.md

 ## Abstract

-Come participate to this Hand's on lab of 3 hours.
-Our target is clear: Teach you to program a modern webapp in Java (yes Java!), quickly, pragmatically and with ease.
+Come participate to this 3 hours Hand's On lab.
+Our target: teach you to program a modern webapp in Java (yes Java!), quickly, pragmatically and with ease.

 With the help and live code demos of David Gageot & Jean-Laurent de Morlhon.

 On the menu: Java 8, some AngularJs, a taste of CoffeeScript, Pair Programming, UI tests, hotkeys you didn't knew existed, plugins from outer space and an ultra fast development cycle.
-Yes we're still talking about java.
+Yes we're still talking about Java.

 Monday, at work, you won't see your java project the same way.

 # Install party

-To attend in the best condition possible this workshop
+To attend this workshop in the best possible conditions:

   * A laptop with enough power for 3 hours
-  * a fellow teammate
+  * A teammate
-  * some software :
+  * Software:
     * Java 8
-    * maven 3.1
+    * Maven 3.1
-    * an IDE
+    * An IDE
-    * a few graphical assets you'll find in this repo or on a usbstick, network drive we will share during the session
+    * A few graphical assets you'll find in this repo or on a usb key, network drive we will share during the session.

 # Recruteur.io

-You friend Jean-Claude from a famouse seconde-zone commerce school in the countryside has a tremendous business idea :
+You friend Jean-Claude from a famous second-zone commerce school in the countryside has a tremendous business idea:

-We're going to make a website to find programmers, and make a ton of money placing them in businesses accross the world to help write web projects.
+We're going to make a website to find programmers, and make a ton of money placing them in businesses across the world to help write web projects.

-Jean-Claude has heard that we probably need different skill set to build a great team.
-You need to mix this skills.
+Jean-Claude has heard that we probably need different skill sets to build a great team.
+You need to mix these skills.

-In 2014, Jean-Claude has decided you need 4 differents skill: `Front`, `Back`, `Database`, `Test`.
+In 2014, Jean-Claude has decided you need 4 different skills: `Front`, `Back`, `Database`, `Test`.
 And to sounds more appealing and also because it sells well, he added a fifth skill named `Hipster`.

-The website could look like this :
+The website could look like this:

 ![Screenshot](./screenshot.png)

 Martine from HR has already bought the domain name on godady, you're free to go.
-We have installed FrontPage and IIS on your laptop, you got 2 hours !
+We have installed FrontPage and IIS on your laptop, you've got 2 hours!

 # Let's write some code

 ## Server startup

-1. Create a blank directory, in which you add a pom.xml which could look like  :
+1. Create a blank directory, in which you add a pom.xml which looks like:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"